codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 This example illustrates how to define rules to enforce access control for pipelines by projects.

 Adding tags to projects provides greater flexibility in managing access to pipelines and organizing them by teams.
-By defining CRUD rules based on project tags, you can control which teams have permissions to perform specific actions for pipelines across, while also enforcing strict access restrictions between projects owned by different teams.
-Each team can only access the pipelines  that are relevant to their work.
+By defining CRUD rules based on project tags, you can control which teams have permissions to perform specific actions for pipelines across projects.
+While enforcing access restrictions between projects owned by different teams.

 **Scenario**: